SwissClinicalTrialOrganisation/secuTrialR/README.md

 #### Linking different forms

 Linkages amongst forms can be explored with the `links_secuTrial` function.
 This relies on the `igraph` package to create a network.
-The network is plotted using `rgl`, which allows one to interact with the network (e.g. move nodes around in order to read the label better).
+It is possible to interact with the network, e.g. move nodes around in order to read the labels better.
 The device ID is returned to the console, but can be ignored.
-Forms are plotted in red, variables in blue.
+Forms are plotted in deep yellow, variables in light blue.

 ``` r
 links_secuTrial(bmd_export)